onCodeDesign/AppInfra-Training/.Practice/readme.md

 ## 3. Create a Composite Console Application

-> Understand how to benefit from the AppBoot dependency discovery and loosely coupled modules
+>  __!Objective__: Understand how to benefit from the AppBoot type discovery and loosely coupled modules

 ### 3.1.
 Create a Console Ui Module that discovers commands and builds a menu from them